 Regular emails are sent out to members with details of the following week’s lecture and other educational events of interest.
 Flyers are emailed at the beginning of each lecture series.
 In addition this website can be accessed for the same information.

 Check out the Study Groups tab for information on these activities.
 Study groups are charged on a cost recovery basis as determined by the leader which may include room hire, photo copying etc.

-There is an annual membership fee of $25.00 per person and a charge of $5.00 per lecture attended, payable on the day.
-As of February 2016 there is no membership waiting list and newcomers and visitors are most welcome.
+There is an annual membership fee of $30.00 per person and a charge of $5.00 per lecture attended, payable on the day.
+Newcomers and visitors are most welcome.

-U3A Wakatipu is constituted as an Incorporated Society and is governed by a set of Rules.
+U3A Whakatipu is constituted as an Incorporated Society and is governed by a set of Rules.